cronofy/component-documentation/README.md

 * `target` [required]: ID of mounting element (e.g. "cronofy-slot-picker").
 * `api_domain` [optional]: Override the default Default value is `"http://api.cronofy.com"`.
 * `query` [required]: object that matches a valid Cronofy [Availability request](https://www.cronofy.com/developers/api/#availability).
 * `callback` [required]: the function to be called when a slot has been selected by the user.
-Receives an object for that slot is the form:
+Receives an object for that slot in this format:

     {
       "start": "2018-11-13T09:00:00Z",